ninabarzh/ipa/content/en/blog/spyware-spynger.md

 ## Why this matters for survivors

 The people behind Spynger know exactly who their customers are.
 And if you are working with survivors of coercive control, you have probably already encountered the consequences.
-Spynger turns a smartphone into a weapon—one that never sleeps, never blinks, and never stops reporting back.
+Spynger turns a smartphone into a weapon, one that never sleeps, never blinks, and never stops reporting back.

 Once installed, it quietly undermines every attempt at independence.
-Contacting a friend, looking up a safehouse, messaging a support worker—each action becomes a risk.
+Contacting a friend, looking up a safehouse, messaging a support worker, each action becomes a risk.
 Surveillance tightens the leash, shortens the fuse, and makes even small acts of resistance dangerous.

 And because Spynger is designed to be invisible, most survivors will not even know they are being watched.
 They will only know that their abuser is always one step ahead.
 Which is exactly what Spynger is selling.

 ## Detection and removal

 Like other stalkerware, Spynger does not leave obvious traces.
-The phone might behave oddly—draining battery faster, heating up without reason, or showing signs of background data usage.
+The phone might behave oddly, draining battery faster, heating up without reason, or showing signs of background data usage.
 But unless one knows where to look, it remains hidden.

 On Android, technical users might scan for suspicious apps or background processes.
 On iOS, if it is using cloud access, changing the Apple ID and enabling two-factor authentication can help cut off access.

-The most effective solution is often a factory reset—wiping the device clean.
+The most effective solution is often a factory reset, wiping the device clean.
 But this is not always safe or feasible for a survivor.
 Data may need to be preserved as evidence, or the abuser may become suspicious if their access suddenly disappears.
-This is why safe, controlled environments—such as a shelter tech lab—are essential.
+This is why safe, controlled environments, such as a shelter tech lab, are essential.

 ## The culture of “catching cheaters”

 Spynger is not merely a piece of software.
 It is part of a cultural narrative that celebrates suspicion and punishes privacy.
-Its existence relies on the belief that one’s partner is inherently untrustworthy—and that this justifies pre-emptive surveillance.
+Its existence relies on the belief that one’s partner is inherently untrustworthy, and that this justifies pre-emptive surveillance.

 This mindset is corrosive.
 It recasts abuse as vigilance.
 It frames obsession as care.
 And it invites people to turn their insecurities into subscription payments.